TomCrypto/final-project/README.txt

 transforms (an important part of the lens flare pipeline) and AntTweakBar, for the simple GUI widget used to interact with our program.

+The code is written in standard C++11 and should run on Visual Studio 2012 and later, g++, clang++, and the Intel C++ compiler on Linux.
+OpenGL 2.1 required.

 Instructions
 ------------